 The coefficients $g_{l,l^\prime} = i \lambda \langle l | \hat N | l^\prime \rangle$ are matrix elements for transitions between states in the multilevel artificial atom.
 The dispersive regime refers to a situation where the frequency detunings between all relevant atomic transitions and the resonator, $\Delta_{l,l^\prime} = \omega_l - \omega_{l^\prime} - \omega_\res$, are large relative to their respective transition amplitudes $g_{l,l^\prime}$.
-Energy exchange between the artificial atom and the resonator becomes a virtual process and we can write an effective Hamiltonian for~\cref{equation:atom-resonator-interaction} which is derived from second order Schrieffer-Wolff perturbation theory~\cite{zhu2013circuit, bravyi2011schrieffer, winkler2003spin}
+Energy exchange between the artificial atom and the resonator becomes a virtual process and we can write an effective Hamiltonian for~\cref{equation:atom-resonator-interaction} that is derived from second-order Schrieffer-Wolff perturbation theory~\cite{zhu2013circuit, bravyi2011schrieffer, winkler2003spin}

 At this level of approximation the interaction is diagonal both with respect to the artificial atom and resonator eigenstates.
 Here, $\chi_l$ is a state-dependent frequency shift to the resonator, and $\eta_l$ is a correction to $\omega_l$, given by